jgogstad/burrito-book-addendum/README.md

 ## IO Monad

 The semantics of `IO[A]` is "a lazily evaluated `A`, the evaluation might fail".
 The `IO` type from cats-effect has the additional clause "…, and the evaluation might be cancelled", we will return to that later in this text.
-Note that the IO monad is very similar to the `Try` monad: `Try[A]` is "an eagerly evaluated computation of `A` that might have failed".
+Note that the IO monad is similar to the `Try` monad: `Try[A]` is "an eagerly evaluated computation of `A` that might have failed".
 It doesn't have laziness and it doesn't have cancellation, but apart from that they are the same.

-The take away here is that it's lazy; the IO monad is just a means to achieve laziness.
-If you ever go through the [Red Book], you will notice that the author doesn't introduce the IO monad until the last chapters since we can encode laziness just as well with regular functions; just use thunks (aka. `() => A`) instead of `A`.
-In almost all modern Scala though, we use `IO` and that is also what the Practical FP in Scala uses.
+The take away here is that it's lazy; the IO monad is just a means to achieve laziness, thunks are another (i.e. `() => A` instead of `A`), but in real world Scala applications we mostly use `IO` <footnote 2 and 3>.

 I like to highlight that when all side effects in a program is lazily evaluated, the programmer needs to be explicit about how to compose them, example: